Cowboylaserkittenjetshark/aquapackrobotics/docs/dryrun/dryrun.md

 export PORT=$(realpath /dev/serial/by-id/usb-Texas_Instruments_MSP_Tools_Driver_*-if02)
 echo $PORT
 ```
 This should output something like `/dev/ttyACM1`, where the 1 can be any number.
-If it does not, proceed to [#troubleshooting].
+If it does not, proceed to [Troubleshooting](#troubleshooting).

 ### Troubleshooting
 First, double check that [everything is connected to the Jetson](#verify-everything-is-connected-to-the-jetson).